magicalsoup/CCC-Junior-Prep/Introduction/README.md

 # IDE
-> an IDE is an complier where you definitely need for contests like the CCC
+> an IDE is an complier where you will definitely need for contests like the CCC
 > ### So what to download?

 >> ### Python